jpmiguel/react-hub-1/README.md

 ## Release

 Use the Manual release workflow to trigger a release.
-The package version and changelog will automatically be generated based on [conventinal commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The package version and changelog will automatically be generated based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).